Kamran534/monorepo/README.md

 - ✅ **DevTools Support** – Redux DevTools for debugging
 - ✅ **Product State Management** – Full Redux integration for products with search and filtering
 - ✅ **Category State Management** – Redux integration for categories with hierarchical support
+- ✅ **Customer State Management** – Redux integration for customers with CRUD operations

 **Architecture**: